OfficeDev/office-js-docs-reference/docs/requirement-sets/common/image-coercion-requirement-sets.md

 ImageCoercion 1.2 enables conversion to SVG format (`Office.CoercionType.XmlSvg`) when writing data using the [`Document.setSelectedDataAsync`](/javascript/api/office/office.document#office-office-document-getselecteddataasync-member(1)) method.
 The following applications are supported.

+- Excel on Windows
+  - subscription
+  - retail perpetual Office 2016 and later
-- Excel 2021 and later on Windows
+  - volume-licensed perpetual Office 2021 and later
 - Excel on Mac
+- PowerPoint on Windows
+  - subscription
+  - retail perpetual Office 2016 and later
-- PowerPoint 2021 and later on Windows
+  - volume-licensed perpetual Office 2021 and later
 - PowerPoint on Mac
 - PowerPoint on the web
-- Word 2021 and later on Windows
+- Word 2021 on Windows
+  - subscription
+  - retail perpetual Office 2016 and later
+  - volume-licensed perpetual Office 2021 and later
 - Word on Mac

 ## Office Common API requirement sets